Photography Over Time: From Camera Obscura to Digital Mastery

 The next model, the N808 would set the record for the largest sensor in a smartphone camera.
 The sensor was 1 ½ inches and had a 41mp output.
 This was incredible for 2012 and it was unbeaten until 2019!

 Nowadays smartphone cameras tend to feature more than one lens allowing you to capture telescopic shots amongst others.
+You can also purchase mounted lenses for your smartphone like those from Moment.

 Light Field Cameras